-American Literature & Composition
+American Literature & Composition (full year - 10 credits)

 This course is a survey of American Literature from the time of the Puritans to the present day.
 Students are expected to apply the tools learned in freshman year and to delve deeper into the study of the characters met in the stories.
 The study of critical composition, creative writing, and drama is also included.